-In general, the consumption or possession of beer, wine and alcoholic beverages on the campuses of Northern Oklahoma College is prohibited as governed by the NOC Drug & Alcohol Abuse Prevention Policy.
+In general, the consumption or possession of beer, wine, and alcoholic beverages on the campuses of Northern Oklahoma College is prohibited as governed by policy.
 This policy outlines exceptions for when alcoholic beverage consumption is allowed at special on-campus and off-campus events.
 This policy applies to all NOC employees, students, alumni, visitors, and individuals renting facilities at Northern Oklahoma College.